-Contrary to every other analyst in the learning technology industry, I come at the LMS buying topics from a vendor selling standpoint.
-Selling one hundred LMSs gives you a viewpoint much different than if you bought 1, 2, or 10 LMSs.
-Believe me, buying is easy, buying well is tougher and selling is the most difficult.
-I can definitively say that in my 13 years selling high-end LMSs I have met every type of LMS buyer — dozens of times each including the:
+Believe me, buying is easy.
+Buying well is tougher.
+And selling is the most difficult.
+I can definitively say that in my past 13 years selling high-end LMSs I’ve met every type of LMS buyer – dozens of times each – including the:

 - Sizzle feature shopper

 I preferred the latter, although unfortunately, they were the smallest minority of people.
 When I was a fledgling LMS sales guy at Click2Learn almost 15 years ago, I was such a wide-eyed, glass-half-full, silver-lining sap.

 Each and every lead I worked with gusto, jumping on planes to anywhere, answering any RFP, fully believing in my ability to win anything and never considering most shoppers would not — or could not — buy.
 (Unsuccessful LMS salespeople are some of the nicest and busiest people you will ever meet.)